 This is where we go full circle.
 The truth is, when you have an abundance of good and valuable content (as discusssed above), content distribution naturally becomes a habit.

 The whole point of this, of course, is to earn links and social signals and to build up your website's authority, therefore making your pages rank better in search.
 Now, most link building strategies are not new.
 Marketers just have to think of more creative and genuine ways to do them.
-This 2017, content creation and outreach is what's going to build you those much needed links.
+Content creation and outreach is what's going to build you those much needed links.

-Get your SEO strategy ready for 2017.
+How's your website ranking lately?
 Contact us if you need help, let's talk!